Sound Walk September is the yearly global festival celebrating sound walks.

 Experience a walking piece

-A Sound Walk Sunday 2019 Media Resource is available.
+A Sound Walk Sunday 2022 Press Kit will be available soon.
 You can also read the FAQ.
 You can also join our group on Facebook and talk with other walking artists.
-Sound Walk September also has a dedicated Twitter account.
+Sound Walk September also has dedicated Twitter account.

-Sound Walk September is a volunteer-led festival, with contributors and organisers earning no fees, with many hundreds of people volunteering time and effort.
-We are establishing an Advisory Board and if you are interested in becoming more involved or are able to support the project through a financial contribution or by volunteering time and effort, please get in touch.
+Lots of individuals donate their time and effort to make Sound Walk September a success.
+If you are interested in becoming more involved or are able to support the project through a financial contribution or by volunteering time and effort, please get in touch.

 Use the hashtag #SWSYY, with YY replaced by the last two digits of the year when publishing to social media.
-So, #SWS19 and #SWS20 for Sound Walk September 2019 and Sound Walk September 2020, respectively.
+So, #SWS22 for Sound Walk September 2022.

 How to create your own piece